-CL_A = compliance limit in Table 1 when firing 60% digester gas or more
+CLA = concentration compliance limit in Table 1 when firing 40% or less natural gas 60% digester gas or more

-Q_A = higher heating value of digester gas in Btu per scf
+QA = heat input from digester gas in Btu per scf

-V_A = flowrate of digester gas in scf per unit of time
+$\underline{V_A}$ = flowrate of digester gas in scf per hour

-CL_B = compliance limit in Table 1 when firing 100% natural gas
+$CL_B = \frac{concentration \cdot compliance}{compliance}$ limit in Table 1 when firing 100% natural gas

-Q_B = higher heating value of natural gas in Btu per scf
+$Q_B$ = heat input from natural gas in Btu per scf

-V_B = flowrate of natural gas in scf per unit of time
+$V_B = flowrate \ of \ natural \ gas \ in \ scf \ per \ hour$

-- (4) Averaging Times for Units with CEMS - (A) An owner or operator of a boiler shall meet the applicable emission limits specified in Table 1 or paragraph (d)(2), averaged over a fixed interval of 1 hour.
+- (4) Averaging Times for Units with CEMS - (A) An owner or operator of a boiler shall meet the applicable emission limits specified in Table 1 orand paragraph (d)(2), if applicable, averaged over a fixed interval of 1 hour. - (B) An owner or operator of a turbine shall meet the applicable emission limits specified in Table 1 or paragraph (d)(3) averaged over a rolling period of 1 hour.

-- (B) An owner or operator of a turbine shall meet the applicable emission limits specified in Table 1 or paragraph (d)(3), averaged over a rolling period of 1 hour. - (C) An owner or operator of an engine shall meet the applicable emission limits specified in Table 1 averaged over one of the following interval periods: - (i) A fixed interval of 1 hour; - (ii) A fixed interval of 24 hours when meeting the emission limits at or below 11 ppmvd for NOx and 250 ppmvd for CO (if CO is selected for averaging), each corrected to 15% oxygen, with the emission limits and averaging time specified in the permit to operate for the engine on or before November 1, 2019; or - (iii) A fixed interval of 48 hours when meeting the emission limits at or below 9.9 ppmvd for NOx and 225 ppmvd for CO (if CO is selected for averaging), each corrected to 15% oxygen, with emission limits and averaging time specified in the permit to operate for the engine.
+- (C) An owner or operator of an engine shall meet the applicable emission limits specified in Table 1 averaged over one of the following interval periods: - (i) A fixed interval of 1 hour; - (ii) A fixed interval of 24 hours when meeting the emission limits at or below 11 ppmvd for NOx and 250 ppmvd for CO (if CO is selected for averaging), each corrected to 15% oxygen, with the emission limits and averaging time specified in the permit to operate for the engine that was established on or before November 1, 2019; or - (iii) A fixed interval of 48 hours when meeting the emission limits at or below 9.9 ppmvd for NOx and 225 ppmvd for CO (if CO is selected for averaging), each corrected to 15% oxygen, with emission limits and averaging time specified in the permit to operate for the engine.